luxfi/cli/cmd/commands.md

 ## lux key

 The key command suite provides a collection of tools for creating and managing signing keys.
-You can use these keys to deploy Subnets to the Fuji Testnet, but these keys are NOT suitable to use in production environments.
+You can use these keys to deploy Subnets to the Testnet, but these keys are NOT suitable to use in production environments.
 DO NOT use these keys on Mainnet.